girover/laravel-family-tree-builder/README.md

     return $node->hasSiblings(); // returns true or false
 ```
 ##
-to get which generation number in the tree this node is:
+to get which generation number in the tree the node is:
 ```php
     return $node->generation(); // int or null
 ```